ppy/osu-wiki/news/2019-03-15-twc-2019-registrations-open.md

 date: 2019-03-15 16:00:00 +0000
 ---

 Bring your Dons and your Kats to the next level, the osu!taiko World Cup is back for its 9th installment!
+We have some mappool format changes that aims to bring a twist to the tournament!
 The Registration Phase has already started, no time to waste!

 ![](/wiki/shared/news/banners/TWC_2019_banner.jpg)

 For more details, refer to the **[osu!taiko World Cup 2019 wiki article](/wiki/Tournaments/TWC/2019/)**.
 You can discuss this event and follow the most important changes in the **[official discussion thread](https://osu.ppy.sh/community/forums/topics/881546)**.

 ## Tournament Schedule

 | Event | Timestamp |